WeZZard/MyWorks/2023-08-10-swift-macro-revisited-traps-and-pitfalls/index.md

 }
 ```

+From the example shown above, we can learn that if we pass a non-optional
-If we pass a non-optional value to `foo`, the `bar` would only be printed
-once.
-This is because the macro expansion involved a `return` statement
+value to `foo`, the `bar` would only be printed once.
+This is because the
-which would break the outer loop.
+`return` statement involved by the macro expansion would break the outer
+loop.

+However, the `#unwrap` macro's name only shows its purpose is to unwrap
+optional values but not to return from a function.
+This might cause the
+programmer that uses this macro to think the returning is an
+**unintentional behavior**.

 ### Name Conflicts in Freestanding Macro

-There is not only one potential pitfall in the `#``unwrap` macro -- the
+However, **unintentional control flow manipulation** is not only one
+potential pitfall in the expansion that I gave for the `#unwrap` macro.
-`bar` variable is re-bound by the `#unwarp` macro after the macro was
+One more pitfall here is that the `bar` variable was re-bound by the
+`#unwarp` macro after the macro was expanded.
+Let's continue to examine
-expanded.
+the expansion result of the previous example:

 ```swift
 func foo(_ bar: Int?) {